Intelligence is your brain’s capacity to deal with a wide range of thoughts and ideas.

 Rather, intelligent people prefer a lot of privacy and space, just as they prefer to pick and choose the time they spend among others, because they are independent and they value their independence, in part because it gives them time to think, as well as time to relax.

-Smart people, understand, genuinely smart people, as against the book-smart and the pedantic and all the other imposters, are autonomous and have the authentic confidence that can only come from thought and the comprehension that thinking fosters.
+Smart people, understand, genuinely smart people, as against the book-smart and the pedantic and all the other imposters, are solitary and autonomous and have the authentic confidence that can only come from thought and the comprehension that thinking fosters.

 Smart people are self-aware.